Writing Excuses 8.2: Hero’s Journey

 The Campbellian Monomyth, as defined in Joseph Campbell’s Hero With a Thousand Faces, is a system of comparative mythology that, for better or for worse, gets used a lot by writers.
 We talk about some of our favorite examples, and immediately begin arguing over terms.
 Hopefully this is delightful to you, and educational for everyone.
 Especially since the monomyth is not a checklist, and it should not be taken that way.

-Writing Prompt: Take Goldilocks and the Three Bears, apply the Campbellian Monomyth, and give us a short story.
+Homework: Take Goldilocks and the Three Bears, apply the Campbellian Monomyth, and give us a short story.

-Audiobook Pick-of-the-Week: At the time we recorded this, Hero With a Thousand Faces was available on Audible.
-It's not anymore.
-So... go find something else educational?
+Thing of the week: At the time we recorded this, Hero With a Thousand Faces was available on Audible.
+It’s not anymore.
+So… go find something else educational?